lina-l-hu/TANGENT/README.md

 # TANGENT
-TANGENT is a topic-based social app, created for my final project at Concordia Bootcamps.
+TANGENT is a topic-based social app, created for my final project at the Concordia Web Dev Bootcamp.